adelgado/annotator-rails/README.md

 annotator-rails 2.0.0-alpha.3 -> Annotator 2.0.0-alpha.3

-Every attempt is made to mirror the currently shipping Annotator version number wherever possible.
+Every attempt is made to mirror the currently shipping Annotator version number whenever possible.
 The major, minor, and patch version numbers will always represent the Annotator version.
 Should a gem bug be discovered, a 4th version identifier will be added and incremented.